Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.07 Level 5 - Hide your Secrets with Environment Variables/README.md

 ## Conclusion

 Environment variables are essential for keeping secrets and sensitive information out of your codebase and version control.
 Always use a `.gitignore` file to prevent uploading secrets.
 If your project requires API keys, especially paid ones, remember to use environment variables.

+## Key Takeaways

+- Environment variables help keep sensitive information like API keys and secrets out of your codebase and version control.
+- The dotenv package is widely used to manage environment variables in Node.js projects.
+- Environment variables are defined in a .env file and accessed in code via process.env.
+- Always add your .env file to .gitignore to prevent secrets from being uploaded to public repositories.